currinjs/CurrinJS/aio/content/guide/template-syntax.md

 </div>

 This guide stresses repeatedly that setting an element property with a property binding is always preferred to setting the attribute with a string.
-Why does Angular offer attribute binding?
+Why does Currin offer attribute binding?

 **You must use attribute binding when there is no element property to bind.**